uzma-azhar/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
 This is my submission for the module 10 challenge.
 My submission includes 2 files:
 - climate_starter.ipynb - my jupyter notebook with analysis
-- app.py - my api server code
+- app.py - my climate app code

 In climate_starter.ipynb, you can find:
 - Precipitation Analysis - analyzing precipitation data from the last 12 months included in the database using a graph and summary statistics